Red Hill Mine

 The Red Hill Mine at Sovereign Hill is a re-creation of a former mine of the same name at Bakery Hill, Ballarat.
 The 69kg Welcome Nugget was found at the original Red Hill Mine in 1858.

-The Sovereign Hill re-creation features tours led by a voice that trails the visitor through the mine.
+The Sovereign Hill re-creation features tours that are self-guided, led by a voice that trails the visitor through the mine.
 It is 76 steps down and roughly 100 steps across.